mahbubu1640/acution_bidding/Auction_Bidding/README.md

 Admins can view the status of all auctions at any time.
 Auctions are automatically won by the user who places the highest bid when the end time is reached.

-This README file provides basic instructions for setting up and running your project, as well as an overview of user and admin functionalities.
-You can expand it further with more details or custom instructions as needed.
+This README file provides basic instructions for setting up and running project, as well as an overview of user and admin functionalities. we can expand it further with more details or custom instructions as needed.